A question frequently asked by GNSS users in the United States is: How do I transform coordinates between the frames defined by NAD83 and ITRFyy?

 |Meters||US Survey Feet|

-For the Project CRS, is it possible to select the 'meter' or the 'US Feet' option.
+For the Project Coordinate System, it is possible to select the 'meter' or the 'US Feet' option.

-Open the drop-down box and search for the CRS that is desired.
+Open the drop-down box and search for the project Coordiante System that is desired.

-In case a Time-dependent Transformation is selected, the Transformation page at the Geodetic Configuration Overview requires entry of the Fixed Parameters as well as the Reference Epoch t0 of the datum transformation.
+In case a Time-dependent Transformation is selected, the Transformation page at the Geodetic Configuration requires entry of the Fixed Parameters as well as the Paramater reference epoch t0 of the datum transformation.

 t0 is entered as decimal years.